 When you take the time to lay out this information in detail you may discover things you hadn’t realized before, including how much time and resources you are spending in ways that don’t add value to your Homecare business as well as opportunities for growth that need additional resources.

-- Create a list of questions for your team that challenges your current strategy and tactics and ask how the post pandemic world order may affect the current Homecare marketplace.3 For instance:
+- Create a list of questions for your team that challenges your current strategy and tactics and ask how the post-pandemic world order may affect the current Homecare marketplace.3

 - How can we reduce risk to clients and caregivers?